 Parmigiano-Reggiano is perhaps the most popular hard cheese in the country.
 The true Parmigiano-Reggiano—more on that later—is only overshadowed by its copies.
 Do you think that you’ve never heard of this cheese?
 I can assure you that you know it.
 You probably know it by the more commonly used name that’s used to refer to the copies of the original.
 What’s the name?
 It’s Parmesan; see, I told you, didn’t I?

 What’s the difference between Parmesan and Parmigiana-Reggiano?
 Like I’ve been saying, parmesan is a term used to refer to the unauthentic versions of Parmigiano-Reggiano.
 How can they be unauthentic?
 Here, it might not matter so much, but in the European region, this hard cheese has to meet very specific standards for it to use the name Parmigiano-Reggiano legally.
 According to European law, it has to be made in a specific region in Italy.

 If you want to try to the real thing, you’ll have to look for the name specifically.
 There’s nothing wrong with copies, but sometimes, you just want the original, and authentic version.
-I get them here, when I need the real stuff.
-When Otherwise, if you’re content with a similar—yet still untrue—taste then you can settle for the generic parmesan.
+If you’re content with a similar—yet still untrue—taste then you can settle for the generic parmesan.

 Parmigiano-Reggiano goes perfect grated over pasta and salads.
 I’m sure you’ve enjoyed it with your pasta many times (who hasn’t?).
 You can also mix it into soups.
 Or you can just eat it on its by itself.